-The Rev. Dr. Wilde is an ordained priest in the Episcopal Church/Anglican Communion.
-He holds an M.A. in Theology/ Liturgy from the University of Notre Dame, and M.Div. from Sewanee School of Theology, and a D.W.S. from the Robert E. Webber Institute for Worship Studies, where he has been teaching the History of Christian Worship in the masters program since 2003.
+The Rev. Dr. Gregory Wilde is an ordained priest in the Episcopal Church/Anglican Communion as well as a professor of the History, Theology, and Spirituality of Christian Worship.
+He holds an M.A. in Theology/Liturgical Studies from the University of Notre Dame, an M.Div. from Sewanee, University of the South, and a D.W.S. from the Robert E. Webber Institute for Worship Studies.
+In addition to his academic responsibilities Gregory serves as Rector of Holy Trinity Church and School, Fruitland Park, FL.
 "I thought IWS was going to be predominantly academic.
 I had no idea how spiritually formative this experience would be for me as well."
-MWS Alumnus

-Board of Trustees
+MWS Alumnus Board of Trustees

 Dr. Eric Bolger B.A.
 (Chemistry), University of California, San Diego M.Div., Trinity Evangelical Divinity School Ph.D.
-(Theological Studies), Trinity Evangelical Divinity School D.W.S., The Robert E. Webber Institute for Worship Studies Dr, Eric Bolger serves as Vice President for Academic Affairs and Dean of the College at College of the Ozarks in Point Lookout, MO, where he also teaches courses in Bible, theology, and worship.
+(Theological Studies), Trinity Evangelical Divinity School D.W.S., The Robert E. Webber Institute for Worship Studies Dr. Eric Bolger serves as Vice President for Academic Affairs and Dr, Eric Bolger serves as Vice President for Academic Affairs and Dean of the College at College of the Ozarks in Point Lookout, MO, where he also teaches courses in Bible, theology, and worship.
 He was a member of the inaugural ("Alpha") DWS class and taught MWS 501 Biblical Theology of Worship for 14 years, beginning with the inception of the MWS program.
 He served as the academic dean of IWS from 2007 to 2010.
 He has extensive experience in worship leadership and is a member of the preaching team at his home church in Branson, MO.

 Dr. Melva Costen, Trustee emerita B.A.
-(Education), Johnson C. Smith University M.A.T.M.
-(Teaching Music), University of North Carolina Ph.D.
-(Curriculum and Instruction), Georgia State University Honorary doctorates (Litt.D.) from Wilson College and Erskine College Dr. Costen is a widely recognized authority on music and worship.
+(Education), Johnson C. Smith UniversityM.A.T.M.
+(Teaching Music), University of North CarolinaPh.D.
+(Curriculum and Instruction), Georgia State UniversityHonorary doctorates (Litt.D.) from Wilson College and Erskine College Dr. Costen is a widely recognized authority on music and worship.
 She has just retired as the Helmar Emil Nielsen Professor of Music and Worship at the Interdenominational Theological Seminary in Atlanta and was a visiting professor at Yale Divinity School for Fall 2007.
 She is the author of several books, including African American Christian Worship, which is widely used by theological seminaries.
 Melva's latest book is titled Somewhere I Heard...!
 Worship and Celebrations in African American Traditions and is forthcoming from Geneva Press.
 Dr. Costen chaired the committee that created the 1990 PC(USA) hymnal.